mister-simon/daisy-components-project/README.md

 - [ ] Improve navigation some more eventually
 - [ ] Work out how to tree-shake styles better
   - Run a command to generate a list of used components / attributes+options, import as json into tailwind whitelist?

+# Problems?

+- Rating items seem less flexible than most other nested / slotted components.
+  - E.g. If the user wants to put click handlers, etc, on it, they will run into roadblocks with `x-model` and `class` being the only attrs passed down from parent.
+  - Might be worth - extracting to item component, or - creating an optional slot with it's own attrs.